 Such is the case with exploring the Inside Passage: we go on an Alaska cruise excursion for the scenic beauty of towering mountains, for breaching whales and the mysterious midnight sun.
 And by ourselves we may not do any harm, but together we do wear on the wilderness, gradually threatening the very things that inspire us.
 That’s why, after all that Alaska has given us, we’ve become convinced that it would be unfair not to give back.

 About Our Sponsored Organizations

-For nearly forty years, the Alaska Conservation Fund has worked with conservation leaders and initiatives to help protect the natural environments of the Last Frontier.
+For nearly forty years, the Alaska Conservation Foundation has worked with conservation leaders and initiatives to help protect the natural environments of the Last Frontier.
 The group hopes to encourage “an inspiring Alaska that is naturally thriving, biologically and culturally diverse, rich in wildlands, bountiful in terrestrial and marine life, sustainable in its economic development and thoughtfully protected —— forever.”
 Among its stated institutional values are a focus on Alaska’s central environmental issues, innovation in shaping Alaska’s future, and a respect for the state’s environment and culture.

 The Alaska Native Heritage Center is an educational and cultural institution whose workshops, demonstrations, and guided tours serve to teach both local Alaskans and visitors about Native customs and traditions.
 Its Anchorage-based Welcome House and its numerous historically accurate outdoor facilities are powerful educational resources that allow visitors to explore ancient traditions and witness retellings of rich oral histories.
 The Alaska Native Heritage Center also seeks to cultivate pride and self-esteem among Alaska Natives while promoting an appreciation for their countless contributions to the state.